How to Get an Acting Agent

 1) Do a mailing.

 Mailing submissions to acting agencies is expensive and can be disappointing but sometimes works.
 If you're starting out, you should definitely do at least one mass mailing to bank on beginner's luck.
 After that, you can do targeted mailings to acting agencies who are looking for your type.
-To find agents, get Call Sheet by Backstage (or use Call Sheet Online) and mail out your headshot and resume with a good cover letter to all the acting agencies in your area accepting actor submissions.
+To find agents, get Call Sheet from Backstage - The Actor's Resource and mail out your headshot and resume with a good cover letter to all the acting agencies in your area accepting actor submissions.
 Later, follow-up with actor postcards (a 4x6 postcard with your actor photo) to keep in touch and share career updates.

 Don't cold call agents' offices looking for acting representation and don't stop by a talent agency without an appointment.
 Dropping off your headshot and resume in person does not increase your chances of being considered by a given agent!